About the Parish Council

 Broadly speaking, anyone resident or working in the parish is eligible to become a councillor (there are some constraints, e.g. over twenty-one, lived here for twelve months etc.).
 Parish councillors are volunteers, working on behalf of the parish without remuneration.
 Our parish council consists of 7 councillors and occasional vacancies are usually filled by “co-opting” a new member as and when someone is found who is willing to become a councillor!
-Parish council elections are held every four years (the next one is 2015, then 2019, etc., etc.).
+Parish council elections are held every four years (and there was one this year, in May 2019).
 If more people put their name forward that there are vacancies, or if ten or more parishioners request an election, then councillors are appointed by election.
 However, in small parishes like ours, it is unusual for more than seven people to volunteer!

 What happens at a meeting?